sabdelmagid/miccai2020-project-page/README.md

-CODE WILL BE PUSHED HERE SOON.
-There are some platform issues that need to be resolved.
-Will push - 9/20/20

 # Channel Embedding for Informative Protein Identification from Highly Multiplexed Images
 Salma Abdel Magid, Won-Dong Jang, Denis Schapiro, Donglai Wei, James Tompkin, Peter Sorger, Hanspeter Pfister